meongju0o0/meongju0o0/README.md

 meongju0o0/meongju0o0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 I'm special person, as are you too.
-I'm stupid. and I have learn.
+I'm stupid. and I have to learn.
 --->